igutekunst/eclc/README.md

  - String manipulation

 ### Drivers
-ECLC will provide a driver framework and drivers for a variety of standard interfaces and hardware peripherals.
+ECLC provides a driver framework and drivers for a variety of standard interfaces and hardware peripherals.

 #### On Chip Drivers
  - UART/USART